VectorInstitute/cyclops/docs/source/intro.rst

 The core package only includes support for the ``process`` API.
-To install support for ``query``, ``evaluate`` and ``monitor`` APIs, install them as additional dependencies.
+To install support for ``query``, ``evaluate`` and ``monitor`` APIs, install them as extra dependency installs.

 To install with ``query`` API support,